 Private fund managers can’t easily solve all the private equity industry’s challenges.
 However, there’s a clear path forward with industry-specific legal technology.

-Ontra continues to expand its Legal Operating System, now also powered by OpenAI’s GPT-4, to support, accelerate, and automate private fund managers’ legal workflows.
+Ontra continues to expand its private markets technology platform, now also powered by OpenAI’s GPT-4, to support, accelerate, and automate private fund managers’ legal workflows.
 With AI purpose-built for private equity, private fund managers can decrease the time spent on repetitive tasks and turn their focus toward more complex problems.